 Disadvantages of skin tests:

-- Some medications affect how skin reacts to allergens and need to be discontinued prior to testing, e.g. antibiotics (amoxicillin or penicillin), or painkillers (aspirin or ibuprofen)
+- Some medications affect how the skin will react to allergens and need to be discontinued prior to testing.
+Some examples include antibiotics like amoxicillin or penicillin, and/or painkillers such as aspirin or ibuprofen.

-- Interpretation of skin reactions requires a good deal of experience and training, therefore the skill of the tester can affect the results
+- Interpretation of skin reactions requires considerable experience and training; therefore, the skill of the treating clinician can affect the results

-- Mild discomfort from the reactions generated, e.g. itch
+- Mild discomfort from the reactions can occur, such as itchiness

-- There is high risk of triggering a known severe allergy
+- There is a high risk of triggering a known severe allergy

 - The patient is taking a medicine that can interfere with skin testing